openstack/openstacksdk/doc/source/contributor/testing.rst

 There are many ways to run and configure DevStack.
 The link above will show you how to run DevStack a number of ways.
 You'll need to choose a method you're familiar with and can run in your environment.
-Wherever DevStack is running, we need to make sure that python-openstacksdk contributors are using the same configuration.
+Wherever DevStack is running, we need to make sure that openstacksdk contributors are using the same configuration.

 This is the ``local.conf`` file we use to configure DevStack.